She Loves Biscotti

 Eggplant caponata in a small round ceramic dish.

-Simple and tasty appetizers like these Italian Marinated Mushrooms, Orange Marinated Olives, Roasted Bell Pepper Goat Cheese Bites and the ever popular Tomato Basil Bruschetta (which includes my tips and tricks) are truly crowd pleasers whether serving them as appetizers or part of your cheeseboard.
+Simple and tasty appetizers like these Italian marinated mushrooms, marinated olives, roasted bell pepper goat cheese bites and the ever-popular tomato basil bruschetta are truly crowd pleasers whether serving them as appetizers or part of your cheeseboard.

 In fact, I have gathered all of my favorite Italian Appetizers in one article.
 Be sure to check it out.